gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

 Here is a snapshot of the approach that has produced the best results for me so far:

 * An instance of Grav running on a Web server, using a slightly modified version of the [Learn2](http://getgrav.org/downloads/themes) theme.
-The Learn2 theme has been configured with the required GitHub repository information (see below), although any Grav theme could also be customized to support this ability.
+The Learn2 theme is pre-configured with support for content to be stored/maintained on GitHub, although any Grav theme could also be customized to support this ability.
 The [Admin Panel](http://getgrav.org/blog/beta-admin-plugin-available) plugin has also been installed, providing the ability to perform easily any needed Grav system updates.

   ![Grav Admin Panel Dashboard](dashboard.png)
   _Figure 1.
 Grav Admin Panel Dashboard._